viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 You will need the following to complete this tutorial:

-- A wheeled rover, configured with a [base component](/components/base/) on the [Viam app](https://app.viam.com/)
+- A wheeled rover, configured with a [base component](/components/base/) on the [Viam app](https://app.viam.com/).
-  - [Setting up a SCUTTLE with Viam](/tutorials/configure/scuttlebot/) is a good place to start if you haven't already configured your base.
+  This tutorial uses a [SCUTTLE rover](https://www.scuttlerobot.org/shop/) as an example but you can complete this tutorial using a different rover.
-    This tutorial uses a [SCUTTLE rover](https://www.scuttlerobot.org/shop/) as an example but you complete this tutorial using a different rover.
+  - Regardless of the type of base you are using, [Setting up a SCUTTLE with Viam](/tutorials/configure/scuttlebot/) is a good place to start if you haven't already configured your base.
 - [EasySMX ESM-9101 Wireless Controller](https://droix.net/product/easysmx-esm-9101/) or a similar gamepad and dongle.
   This is the controller that comes with the SCUTTLE rover.